sroui/tutorials/spring/spring-observation-api-demo/README.md

 ## Logs:

 ## BACKLOG
 - DONE what types of metrics you can use with the observation api
   - the observation api supports only Timer and Sample API which are part of Gauge Histogram, and Summary
 - Add documentation
-- Add docker compose file and set ggrafana, tracing technology, prometheus
+- Add docker compose file and set grafana, tracing technology, prometheus
 - Add code documentation
 - Add unit/integration tests
 - Add observation code